-- Credit changed by adding or deleting a requirement for research hours and adding or deleting a requirement for an equal number of hours of course work. - The department has discretion to revise the course requirements, the sequencing of courses, the requirements and format for master's and doctoral examinations, and the requirements for master's and doctoral theses.
-Changes in such requirements are generally regarded as minor; however, if the changes are deemed substantial, the unit will be notified that a proposal for revision of a program is required. - Editorial revisions to the Academic Catalog description of a program. - · Addition or deletion of a comprehensive examination or a qualifying examination.
+- Offering an existing program online or at an off-campus location (at least 50% or more of the degree). - Credit changed by adding or deleting a requirement for research hours and adding or deleting a requirement for an equal number of hours of course work. - The department has discretion to revise the course requirements, the sequencing of courses, the requirements and format for master's and doctoral examinations, and the requirements for master's and doctoral theses.
+Changes in such requirements are generally regarded as minor; however, if the changes are deemed substantial, the unit will be notified that a proposal for revision of a program is required.

+- Editorial revisions to the Academic Catalog description of a program. - · Addition or deletion of a comprehensive examination or a qualifying examination.